Chaturvediiii/NewsBites/README.md

 - **Responsive Design:** Enjoy a consistent experience across devices.
 - **Bootstrap Integration:** Modern and visually appealing interface.

-## Getting Started

-To get started with NewsBites, follow these steps:

-1. Clone the repository: `git clone https://github.com/Chaturvediiii/NewsMonkey.git`
-2. Navigate to the project directory: `cd NewsMonkey`
-3. Install dependencies: `npm install`
-4. Start the development server: `npm start`

-## Usage

-1. Navigate through news categories using the navigation bar.
-2. Click on articles to read the full content.
-3. Use the audio feature to listen to news updates.
 ## Technologies Used

 - [React](https://reactjs.org/)
 - [Boostrap](https://getbootstrap.com/)
 - JavaScript
 - [NewsAPI][https://newsapi.org/]

-## Contributing

-If you'd like to contribute to NewsMonkey, follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/new-feature`.
-3. Make your changes and commit them: `git commit -m 'Add new feature'`.
-4. Push to the branch: `git push origin feature/new-feature`.
-5. Submit a pull request.

-## Acknowledgments
-Bootstrap
-News API

 ## Note
 For some reason the NEWSAPI works only on the localhost.